SUS | Qualitative & Quantitative | Card Sorting | Tree Testing

 The SUS is a standardized questionnaire used in UX to assess the usability of a product by measuring the ease of use, efficiency, and overall satisfaction experienced by users.
 It provides a quick, quantifiable way to evaluate user perceptions.

-These insights allowed me to prioritize key structural changes, such as reorganizing the taxonomy to create a more intuitive hierarchy and improving labeling conventions.
-By addressing the specific issues surfaced in the SUS scores, I was able to design a streamlined IA that not only reduced friction but also enhanced the overall user experience, making the site more efficient, user-friendly, and aligned with user expectations.
-The SUS results were instrumental in guiding data-driven decisions throughout the project.
+These findings informed the prioritization of structural changes, including reorganizing the taxonomy to establish a more intuitive hierarchy and refining labeling conventions.
+Addressing the issues highlighted by the SUS scores enabled the design of a streamlined IA that reduced user friction, enhanced overall experience, and aligned the site more closely with user expectations.
+The SUS insights were pivotal in guiding data-driven decisions throughout the project.

-Hypothesis: Users may not be aware of Vans shoe names to the point that they can find them using the Mega Menu.
+Hypothesis: Users may not be familiar with Vans shoe names to the extent that they can effectively find them through the mega menu.

 Goal: Gauge users familiarity & knowledge of Vans shoe styles.
 How & where on the website can this be made most helpful to users?